LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **calling a predicate**
-   Sending a :term:`message` to an object is similar to *calling a goal* with the difference that the actual predicate that is called is determined not just by the message *term* but also by the object receiving the message.
+   Sending a :term:`message` to an object is similar to *calling a goal* with the difference that the actual predicate that is called is determined not just by the message *term* but also by the object receiving the message and possibly its ancestors.
+This is also different from calling a Prolog module
-   This is also different from calling a Prolog module predicate: a message may result e.g. in calling a predicate :term:`inherited <inheritance>` by the object but calling a module predicate requires the predicate to exist in (or be reexported by) the module.
+   predicate: a message may result e.g. in calling a predicate :term:`inherited <inheritance>` by the object but calling a module predicate requires the predicate to exist in (or be reexported by) the module.

 **closed world assumption semantics**
    Logtalk provides clear closed world assumption semantics: messages or calls